The short answer

 Does SEO need to be monthly?

 Not always.
-A small site should start with strong on-page SEO during the rebuild.
+A small site should start with strong on-page SEO during the revamp.
 Monthly SEO makes sense when you are actively improving service pages, publishing useful content, building local visibility, and measuring progress.

 What is the biggest hidden cost?